-3 Automatic LoD2 reconstruction for the Netherlands
+1.3 Automatic LoD2 reconstruction for the Netherlands

-In this section we will discuss an automatic LoD2 reconstruction method that is developed at TU Delft to work with Dutch open data.
-The output of this method should have a good data fit and a low model complexity.
-In addition the method aims to guarantee water-tightness, 2-manifoldness, and ISO19107 compliance.
-This means the reconstructed models are suitable for various kinds of environmental simulation applications.
+In this section we will discuss an automatic LoD2 reconstruction method that I developed to work with Dutch open data\.
+The output of this method should have both a good data fit and a low model complexity and is aimed to have completely valid geometry output.
+This means the resulting models are suitable for various kinds of environmental simulation applications.

-3.1 Modelling assumptions
+1.3.1 Modelling assumptions